 To improve their visibility, many riders modify their mufflers to make them louder or honk their horns every few blocks, but unfortunately, these actions may only further antagonize motorists who aren’t particularly fond of motorcycle riders in the first place.

 Instead, try weaving slightly in your lane as you ride or wearing a brightly-colored helmet.
-Although there is practically no evidence that these techniques help, they almost certainly cannot hurt.
+Although there is practically no evidence that these techniques help prevent a bicycle accident, they almost certainly cannot hurt.

 Motorcycle Crash Injuries